Discovery & Development Europe 2026

 The programme is built around the questions the field is actually asking in 2026.

-Keynotes from Paul Workman OBE FRS of the Institute of Cancer Research, Dave Hallett of Recursion and Ingo Hartung of Merck Healthcare KGaA.
+Keynotes from Paul Workman OBE FRS of the Institute of Cancer Research, London, Dave Hallett of Recursion and Ingo Hartung of Merck Healthcare KGaA.
 Confirmed speakers from AstraZeneca, GSK, Sanofi, Novartis, Roche, Bayer, AbbVie, Novo Nordisk and Boehringer Ingelheim.

 Invite-only closed-door sessions for senior leaders on where smart capital is flowing, the real impact of AI on workflows, and the winning model for brain health innovation.
 An AI and Digitisation Zone bringing together the platforms reshaping how discovery works.